-- 6. (1) When contemplating an expropriation of land, an expropriating authority must, if not already established, in writing, request the municipal manager of the municipality where the land is situated to inform the expropriating authority of the effect which the purpose for which the property is being acquired may have on municipal planning. - (2) The request contemplated in subsection (1) must include- - (a) a statement that the expropriating authority is contemplating the acquisition of land; - (b) a full description of the land in question; - (c) details of the purpose for which the land is required; and - (d) such other details as the expropriating authority may deem necessary. - (3) The municipal manager must deliver a written response to the request contemplated in subsection (1) to the expropriating authority within 20 days of receiving the request or within a reasonable time to be agreed between the expropriating authority and municipal manager or within the period determined in terms of section 25. - (4) If the expropriating authority is the municipal council of the municipality where the land is situated, the request contemplated in subsection (1) is not required.
+- 6. (1) When considering whether to expropriate land, an expropriating authority must, 45 if not already established, make a written request to the municipal manager of the municipality where the land is situated to explain how the contemplated expropriation would affect municipal planning. - (2) The request contemplated in subsection (1) must include- - (a) a statement that the expropriating authority is contemplating the acquisition of 50 land: - (b) a full description of the land in question; - (c) details of the purpose for which the land is required; and - (d) other details that the expropriating authority considers necessary. - (3) The municipal manager must deliver a written response to the request 55 contemplated in subsection (1) within 20 days of receipt or within a reasonable time to be agreed between the expropriating authority and municipal manager. - (4) If the expropriating authority is the municipal council of the municipality where the land is situated, the request contemplated in subsection (1) is not required.